Myer-Audio CKLVX D62 Review

 The low-end of the Myer-Audio CKLVX D62 has a substantial amount of actual emphasis that comes across in a fairly concentrated note delivery.
 Basically, it’s a clean bass, good note definition, nicely detailed without sounding thin or frail.
 It runs heavy yet in a condensed and compact form.
 Most certainly not sloppy or muddy, and not what I would ever consider as bloated.
 I’d say the D62 has a balanced yet heavy weight and authority down low with appropriate amounts of rumble and slam for most genres.
 It’s definitely not a basshead iem.
 Let’s just get that out of the way.
 This is not the type of bass that’s going to mask over the rest of the mix or cast any type of veil either.
 In fact, the bass barely colors the mix at all and actually helps the midrange retain a fairly spotless presentation.
 In my opinion the bass is really a very good supporting actor (up for debate) while the midrange (kind of) takes center stage.
 Having said that, I can assuredly say that the low-end on the D62 is well tuned and fits the overall scheme of the tuning very well.

 For the amount of actual emphasis this is a tighter bass with a nice attack followed by a relatively quick decay (depending on the track).
 I have enjoyed listening to bass heavy tracks with this set.
 It’ll give you that hearty & meaty slam when a track calls for it and it can be very satisfying.
-Both dynamic drivers working in tandem to control different portions of the low-end is a fantastic way to go.
-Also,
+Both dynamic drivers working in tandem controlling different portions of the low-end is a fantastic way to go.

 Sub-bass